 Laminectomy is an alternative to laminoplasty.
 Laminoplasty hinges the lamina like a door to create more space in your spinal canal without removing the lamina.
 However, because a laminectomy removes more bone, it may increase the need for spinal fusion, which can limit the movement of your spine.

 Laminectomy is a common but major surgery with significant risks and potential complications.
-You may have less invasive treatment options available depending on your specific circumstances.
-You should consider getting a second opinion about all your treatment choices before having a laminectomy.
+You may have less invasive treatment options available.
+Consider getting a second opinion about all of your treatment choices before having a laminectomy.

 Types of laminectomy

 When laminectomy involves one vertebra, it is called single level.
 When it involves more than one vertebra, it is called multilevel.

 Cervical laminectomy is the removal of lamina in the neck area (cervical spine).